Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 Operators look at the cost spread and ask the obvious question: "My fryer is small.
 Can I get away with a vapor hood over it?"
 The answer is no, and there are two reasons your contractor will tell you to size up.

-Two: the fire risk is real.
-Vapor-hood ducts aren't welded — they're sheet metal with seams.
+Two: vapor-hood ducts aren't welded for grease cooking.
+Vapor-hood ducts are sheet metal with seams.
 Run grease-laden air through that duct and over time grease seeps through the seams into the wall and ceiling cavities above.
 When grease finally catches fire (and it does, eventually), it spreads inside the wall before it spreads inside the duct.
 That's how a kitchen fire takes the whole building.
 The welded grease duct, the fire-suppression system over the hood, and the access doors at every elbow exist because the trade has been burned — literally — by exactly this shortcut.

 Mid-size restaurants often run both side by side: a grease section over the cookline and a vapor section over the dishpit, sometimes built into one continuous hood housing for a clean ceiling line.
 They share a wall but each side gets its own duct, its own fan, and its own controls.
 The grease side has fire suppression; the vapor side doesn't.
 From the floor it looks like one hood.
 Mechanically and on the inspector's punchlist, it's two.